 Feed sizing should be maintained as constant and consistant as possible

 - Large changes of feed sizing, due to stockpile segregation, can reduce separating efficiency.

 - Feed sump design should also include fine product slumping which can result in large amounts of material collapsing and entering the cyclone feed pump causing feed rate, cut-point, product yield and product quality variations.

 - Cyclone body and apex nozzle wear should be regularly monitored and worn components replaced as quickly as possible.
 Temporary repairs can be undertaken using a range of wear resistance compounds.
 Prolonged use of such “stop gap” measures can have negative performance effects.

 - Improvement of separation accuracy can be achieved, in some cases, by a simple apex nozzle change.

 Imperial Capacity Chart

-Cyclone feed, flow rates, presure and cyclone dimensiuons are all directly related, and in theory, can be varied over a wide range.
-In practice, the degree of variation is limited to the cyclone feeding system design, speed of the pump flow, pressure adjustments and cyclone physical contraints.
+Cyclone feed, flow rates, pressure and cyclone dimensions are all directly related, and in theory, can be varied over a wide range.
+In practice, the degree of variation is limited to the cyclone feeding system design, speed of the pump flow, pressure adjustments and cyclone physical constraints.
 The above graph is intended as a guide only for preliminary selection, please contact a Minco Tech representative for confirmation.